kyma-project/website/content/blog-posts/2022-06-02-release-notes-2.3/index.md

 ### Monitoring upgrade

-In 2.3, we also upgraded monitoring component to the latest version of the `kube-prometheus-stack` chart.
+In 2.3, we have also upgraded monitoring component to the latest version of the `kube-prometheus-stack` chart.
 With that, multiple Prometheus rules got updated and the components were upgraded to the following versions:
 - Prometheus-operator v0.56.2
 - Alertmanager 0.24.0
 - Prometheus 2.35.0